 c.
 A study on rabbits showed that those who were able to exercise freely didn't develop arthritis, while those that were restricted did (Road

 While we could probably go on writing about the health benefits of biking forever, we hope these last 25 advantages are enough for you to at least consider rescuing that dusty Roadster from the bowels of your garage.
-Whether you're looking to shed a few pounds, gain some mental clarity, or simply save a few bucks on gasoline, there are bound to be some social, environmental or health benefits of biking that resonates with you.
+Whether you're looking to shed a few pounds, gain some mental clarity, or simply save a few bucks on gasoline.
+There are bound to be some social, environmental or health benefits of biking that resonates with you.
 Just remember to always wear a helmet when pedaling toward a healthy future for both you and the planet!
 And if you want to follow your progress and improve make sure you grab a sport tracker